Updated on September 18, 2023

 What are Eye Styes?

-Though they can cause pain, styes generally aren’t severe medical conditions.
+Styes generally aren’t severe medical conditions, despite the pain.
 They’re common and typically resolve with self-care.
 However, some styes may require professional medical care.

 image 15